jdoose/play-with-docker.github.io/_posts/2017-01-24-swarm-mode-intro.markdown

 ## Creating services

 The next step is to create a service and list out the services.
-This creates a single service called `web` that runs the latest nginx:
+This creates a single service called `web` that runs the latest nginx, type the below commands in the first terminal:

 ```.term1
 docker service create -p 80:80 --name web nginx:latest